Liquidity Risk

 - If a market is “shallow” there are fewer shares being traded.
 A large order would have a significant effect on the market price.

-The width of a market refers to the bid-ask spread, which is the difference between the offer price and the asking price of an asset:
+Market width refers to the bid-ask spread.
+This is the difference between the offer price and the asking price of an asset:

 - If the gap is “wide”, there is a big difference between the price that sellers are asking and the price buyers are willing to pay.
-It is more difficult to complete a transaction.
+It is more difficult to complete these types of transactions.

 - If the gap is “narrow”, there is a small difference between the price sellers are asking and the price buyers are willing to pay.
-It is easier to complete a transaction.
+It is easier to complete these types of transactions.

-The resilience of a market refers to the speed at which prices return to previous levels following a large transaction.
+Market resilience refers to the speed at which prices return to previous levels following a large transaction.

 Funding liquidity risk can be measured using two liquidity ratios: the current ratio and the quick ratio: